CreatingNull/RPI-Pico-Volume-Controller/README.md

 `deploy.py` is provided as a simple helper script to allow automation of loading new code from the repo onto a device for test, this can be configured to run via your IDE.
 Pass a directory argument for your Pico when calling the `deploy` script.

-To expose the storage device for development you need to short the GP13 pin to ground on boot, generally for development you want a permanent short between these pins.
+To expose the storage device for development you need to short the GP14 pin (encoder switch) to ground on boot.

 Pre-Commit is used to automate linting and formatting on the repository.